Saving and Using an Excel 2010 Macro-Enabled Workbook

-When you're working with macros in Excel 2007, you save and open workbooks in a new macro-enabled workbook format (.xlsm) that provides added security.
-When you create a macro, you must use this format to save your workbook or the macro won't be saved.
+When working with macros in Excel 2010, you save and open workbooks in a new macro-enabled workbook format (.xlsm) that provides added security.
+When you create a macro, you must use a macro-enabled format to save your workbook or the macro won't be saved.

 Save a macro-enabled workbook